stevenc-stb/spdx-3-model/model/Hardware/Classes/PlanAction.md

 ## Summary

-A planAction involves the execution of a plan in relation to a planProcess.
+A PlanAction involves the execution of a plan in relation to a PlanProcess.

 ## Description

-A planAction involves the execution of a plan in relation to a planProcess.
-The description of the planAction is a mandatory property.
+A PlanAction involves the execution of a plan in relation to a PlanProcess.

+The description of the PlanAction is a mandatory property.
 For Each `PlanAction` there is at least one `/Core/Relationship` class or subclass with the relationshipType of 'Generated’ on the to and an `planProcess` class or subclass on the from.

 ## Metadata